anshtandon27/Covid-Vaccine-Study/README.md

 Correction Strategy:
 Randomized Controlled Trial (RCT): Conduct a randomized study where individuals are randomly assigned to receive the flu vaccine or a placebo.
 This can help control for known and unknown confounders.

+## Unmeasured Confounders:
+- Genetic Predispositions: Certain genetic factors may affect an individual's susceptibility to the flu and its severity.
+- Immune System Response: Variations in immune response to the vaccine may play a role in outcomes.
+- Household Composition: Living with young children or elderly individuals could affect flu exposure and transmission.